KuDx/KuDx/README.md

 - 👋 Hi, I’m @KuDx
 - 👀 I’m interested in games
 - 🌱 I’m currently learning C language
-- 💞️ I’m looking to collaborate with turbine kreuzberg
+- 💞️ I’m looking to collaborate with "Turbine Kreuzberg"
 - 📫 And finally, you can reach me by email

 <!---